-Mr. Pouros' key roles in banking and industry have included being a member of The Council of Economic Advisers to the President of the Republic of Cyprus, and as an Independent non executive director of the Cyprus Development Bank 1997-2004, the National Bank of Greece (Cyprus) 2010-2012, the Bank of Cyprus 2013 and a Non-Executive Director of Cyprus Airways (Public) Ltd, 2012-2013.
+Mr. Pouros' key roles in banking and industry have included being a member of The Council of Economic Advisers to the President of the Republic of Cyprus, and an Independent non-executive director of the Cyprus Development Bank 1997-2004, the National Bank of Greece (Cyprus) 2010-2012, the Bank of Cyprus 2013, the Central Co-op Bank 2013-2018, Cyprus Airways (Public) Ltd 2012-2013 and Aretaieion Hospital 2012-2022.

-Other current directorships: Aretaieion latriko Kentron Limited, Cooperative Asset Management Company Ltd
+Other current directorships: Cooperative Asset Management Company Ltd (SEDIPES)

-(SEDIPES)

-Special responsibilities: Member of the ISXFEU Board, Chairman of the Risk Committee, Member of the Audit
+Special responsibilities: Chairman of the Risk Committee, Member of the Audit Committee, Member of

-Committee